srinivas-sharan/srinivas-sharan.github.io/_pages/cv.md

 {% include base_path %}

 I enjoy teaching as it gives me the opportunity to educate and engage students intellectually.
-My teaching philosophy is based around the idea of active and experiential learning, where students learn the concepts and techniques by participating and engaging in various activities such as educational games, case studies, discussions, and problem-solving.
-I believe that such an approach would not only help the intellectually gifted but also the below-average students to learn and succeed.
-In particular, my goal as a teacher is preparing future professionals and leaders to use a quantitative approach (such as data analytics and simulation/mathematical modeling) for decision-making as well as improving business operations in manufacturing and service industry.
-Since I alternate teaching in engineering and business schools, I have tailored the learning outcomes for each student group depending on their background, technical expertise, and career paths, while ensuring to follow my teaching philosophy and achieving the goals.
+My teaching philosophy is based on the idea of active and problem-based learning, where students learn relevant theories, techniques, critical thinking, and problem-solving skills by engaging in various activities beyond traditional lectures, such as hands-on tutorials, educational games, case studies, and research projects.
+I believe that such an approach would not only help intellectually gifted students but all learners to succeed.
+My goal as a teacher is to engender next-generation professionals, researchers and leaders with the skills to effectively tackle and manage complex analytical problems.
+I understand there are diverse types of learners, and I strive to employ numerous teaching methods and structured learning strategies to fit their unique needs.
+Specifically, I believe curiosity is the key to learning and retaining acquired knowledge, and thus, I aspire to create excitement and trigger intellectual curiosity among students.
+In addition, I aim to bridge the research-teaching gap by systematically integrating current research methods in all my courses.
+I am a strong proponent of applying theories and methods into practice and, therefore, embrace technology in the classroom, especially hands-on tutorials of in-demand tools for solving realistic problems.
+I also nurture effective teamwork and peer learning since it is a critical component for success in today’s fast-paced and interconnected world.
+I strongly believe the above-mentioned practices would foster students’ skills in systems thinking, problem-solving, technology adoption, communication, and collaborative working.
+Consequently, I aim to empower students to become lifelong learners and be well-prepared to enter/re-enter the workforce and make an impact.

 Course Taught
 ======